ethanmoffat/EndlessClient/README.md

 The primary thing that's been completely is the basic framework for running and displaying the game.
 I have a solid custom-built UI controls library, and liberal use of the XNA Game Component model.
 Socket connections for sending/receiving data to/from the server are all set up and surprisingly stable (except for when the server closes a connection, but we're ignoring that for now).
 The framework that is there also allows for easy addition of different Packet handlers, which means more features for the game client can be added without much effort.

-**The game is somewhat playable.** This is the most important thing you need to know.
-It is more than a foundation, and less than a fully fledged game.
+**The game is mostly there.** This is the most important thing you need to know.
+Most of the required components to get a working game are there and working.
 The important thing is that it is a work in progress and constantly being improved.

 Here's a list of some things that can be done:
  - Character rendering/walking